AxonFlow for Travel & Hospitality

 What could go wrong: This is a multi-step workflow operating under time pressure with financial consequences at every step.
 The agent books a hotel room, then the rebooking fails, leaving an orphaned hotel charge.
 Or it rebooks 200 passengers on the same alternative flight without checking remaining inventory, overselling the replacement.
 Or it sends passenger contact details and passport data to an LLM when generating notification messages.
 Or the entire pipeline stalls because the LLM provider is down, leaving passengers unnotified.

-• MCP connector governance applies three-phase policy on every GDS, hotel, and transportation API call, preventing PII leakage across connector boundaries.
+- MCP connector governance applies three-phase policy to GDS, hotel, and transportation calls routed through the governed MCP path.

 Reference architecture